hirakuni45/RX/README.md

 ---
 ## Description

-In device I / O operation, a dedicated header is prepared using template class library implemented in C ++, and utility and class library are also enhanced.
+In device I / O operation, a dedicated header is prepared using template class library implemented in C++, and utility and class library are also enhanced.
 - Some of them use a library made by Renesas.

 |Directory/file|Contents|